-From a value investment standpoint, there are three reasons to diversify your portfolio, which I will discuss in order:
+From a value investment standpoint, there are three reasons to diversify your portfolio, which we will discuss in order:

 Reasons to Diversify Your Portfolio